COVID-19 Pandemic will not end until world is vaccinated, Merkel says

 Speaking after a video conference of leaders of the G7 group of large developed economies, Merkel said they had not discussed specific percentages of their vaccine stocks that should be given to poorer countries.

-But she told reporters: "I stressed in my intervention that the pandemic is not over until all people in the world have been vaccinated."
+But she told journalists: "I stressed in my intervention that the pandemic is not over until all people in the world have been vaccinated."

+Merkel said new U.S. President Joe Biden had already bolstered international cooperation: "The change of government in the United States of America, in particular, has strengthened multilateralism," she said.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments